 Gonzales has over 40 years of technology and public policy experience.
-Prior to leading the Hispanic Foundation, Gonzales was Founder, Chairman and CEO of Presencia, LLC which provides marketing and sales consulting services.
+Prior to leading the Hispanic Foundation, Gonzales was the Founder, Chairman, and CEO of Presencia, LLC, which provides marketing and sales consulting services.

-Before his election as Mayor, Gonzales worked as an executive with the Hewlett-Packard Company, in the areas of marketing, human resources, and corporate philanthropy.
+Before his election as Mayor, Ron worked as an executive with the Hewlett-Packard Company in the areas of marketing, human resources, and corporate philanthropy.

 Gonzales served for eight years (1989-1996) on the Santa Clara County Board of Supervisors.
 As a two-time mayor and member of the Sunnyvale City Council (1979-87), he currently serves as Board Chair for SV@Home, Chair of the Silicon Valley Capital Club Board of Governors, and Board Member of KIPP Bay Area Public Charter Schools.